 This technology primarily works as an alternate powerline / AC-wire network technology to the established HomePlug family of powerline-network technologies.
 But it is also competing with MoCA for the TV coaxial-cable medium and the G.Hn HomeGrid Forum took over the HomePNA standard for phone-line-based on-premises networks.

 Use of a building’s AC wiring infrastructure is considered more credible due to the fact that there are many power outlets across a typical home.
 I have even had good experiences with this kind of network especially for extending Wi-Fi coverage or even extending a home network out to a detached garage that served as a “man-cave”.

 The HomePlug Alliance had effectively abandoned continual development of the HomePlug series of powerline-network standards.
-At the moment, the latest standard is the HomePlug AV2 MIMO which can go to 2000Mbps, That is although a significant number of device manufacturers and IT retailers are continuing to make and sell devices that work to the 1200Mbps bandwidth.
+At the moment, the latest standard is the HomePlug AV2 MIMO which can go to 2000Mbps, That is although a significant number of device manufacturers and IT retailers are continuing to make devices that work to the 1200Mbps bandwidth.

 G.Hn HomeGrid has taken the powerline network further by offering the HomeGrid MIMO variant that cam move at least 2000Mbps of data.
 Like the HomePlug AV2 MIMO standards, this uses the active / phase / line, neutral and earth / ground wires of the mains-power plug to carry the data, thus assuring users of robust data transmission across a building’s general AC wiring infrastructure better.